gr1ph/gr1ph/README.md

 - Specializations: Javascript, Python, Batch, and Bash

-- Favorite Programming Languages: Javascript specifically Node.js
+- Favorite Programming Languages: Javascript and C

 - Years of experience:
   - 5